Avoiding the Retirement Tax Trap

 • Minimum 10 years of National Insurance (NI) contributions or credits needed to receive any pension.

-• Full rate requires 35 years of contributions or credits.
+• Full rate requires 35 years of qualifying contributions or credits.

 Protected payments: If your earnings record from before April 2016 would give you a higher payout under legacy rules, you may receive that as a “protected payment” on top of the current full rate.